Worship Music (album): Background

 Bush eventually decided that he did not want to recommit to Anthrax full-time and left the group.
 As a result, the band reunited with Joey Belladonna.
 Following shows during the summer and fall of 2010, the band returned to the studio.
 Some of the completed songs were left as is, adding Belladonna's vocals, others were re–written, and some entirely new songs were composed with Belladonna.
-Drummer Charlie Benante suggested the album's title after the eponymous TV show.
+Benante suggested the album's title after the eponymous TV show.
 Although Ian stated that the album name could be changed, this turned out not to be the case.
 In October 2010 at Nassau Coliseum, Anthrax performed the song "Fight 'Em 'Til You Can't" for the first time with Belladonna.
 It was at this point that Ian said fans should expect the new record in late 2011.

 In December, Ian stated that the band had almost completed the new album and only had to re-record two or three tracks.
 Ian further confirmed that all the material would feature vocals by Belladonna.
 Noisecreep reported that Worship Music had been shelved until Belladonna completed new vocal tracks.
 The band finished recording Worship Music in April 2011, and called it their "most emotional album".
 "Fight 'Em 'Til You Can't" was released as the lead single on June 24, 2011.
 It was released for free download as a way of saying "thank you" to fans' loyalty in waiting in anticipation for the album.
 Three days later, Ian announced that the band had started the mastering process for the upcoming album.
 The cover art was revealed the following month.